Street Photography Tips, On a Travel Blog?

 As with all photography, the biggest factor is light.
 Street shots at night can look spectacular, but the use of a flash is a level above in difficulty. he reality is, daytime is easier.
 Shooting during the day, it’s likely that you will get more “keepers”, and this will encourage you to go back for more.

 At night, you’ll often need the use of a flash.
 Keep in mind, you are taking photos of strangers.
 Do you feel comfortable firing your flash at strangers, often at close range?
-Not to mention, in many cities, day time is safer.
-That’s just reality.
+Not to mention, the reality of life in many large cities, is that day time is safer.

 4. Work on a Street Photography Project.